opendatacube/datacube-ows/docs/configuration.rst

    The path must be fully qualified.
 Relative Python imports are not supported.

-   N.B.
-It is up to you to ensure that the Python file in question is in your Python path and that all package directories have a ``__init__.py`` file, etc.
+   .. note:: It is up to you to ensure that the Python file in question is in your Python path and
+      that all package directories have a ``__init__.py`` file, etc.

 3. Include a JSON file (by absolute or relative file path):